 The Slope Steepness lens is an alternative way to view elevation changes that focuses attention on areas of rapid elevation change.
 Areas of steeper slopes will be colored in more intense colors (red, orange, and yellow), while areas of lower or no slopes are colored in shades of blue and up to green.

-Slope Steepness has many uses from safety (landslide) to making tools easier to use (digitization of top or bottom of features).
+Slope Steepness has many uses from safety (landslide) to making tools easier to use (digitization breaklines, or of top or bottom of features).
 Some typical examples are listed below.

 Slope Steepness lens has 2 palettes to choose from.
 This view is the default palette for Slope Steepness.